chmcewan/Provisio/README.md

 downloads and caches a remote dependency, such as a tarball.
 Regardless of the ultimate source, the file is "downloaded" to the /tmp directory, in case the working directory is read-only.

 All of this cacheing creates an explicit manifest of dependencies and supports off-line or read-only (e.g. CD-ROM) provisioning at a later date.
-Provisio does not assume you are a trendy web-shop with no security or provenance concerns.
+Provisio tries to support diverse reporting, installation, security or provenance needs.

 Provisio also provides some simple commands to aid management and local configuration, such as